Shinku-chan/Shinku-chan/README.md

 - ⚡ Fun fact: ...
 -->

-Hello there I am Shinku-chan, currently a univercity student working on a small group project.
+Hello there I am Shinku-chan, currently a univercity student working on small projects.